deinsoftware/swpm/README.md

 ### Non documented commands

-`swpm` will try to infer the package manager and preserve the rest of the command and arguments without changes and run them.
+`swpm` is not restrictive, if a command translations was not included yet, you can write the command as the package manager expect, then `swpm` will try to infer the package manager and preserve the rest of the command and arguments without changes and run them.

+But, if you found one of this cases, please open a [command compatibility](https://github.com/deinsoftware/swpm/issues/new?assignees=&labels=command-request&template=command-compatibility.md&title=) issue.

 ⇧ [Back to menu](#menu)